 Poethead was established in 2008.
 The site was conceived and planned as a woman-friendly publishing platform that prioritises women poets, their translators, and editors.
 This space is open to beginning and established poets regardless of their age, experience or ethnicity.
 You can read about how to submit to the site here.
 The striking imbalance and lack of parity of esteem accorded to Irish women’s writing is collated and archived at Fired!
 Irish Women Poets and the Canon and at RASCAL (Research And Special Collections Available Locally).
 You can help support the upkeep of this website by donating via PayPal.me

-Poethead is one of only two Irish publishing platforms that host indices centered in women’s literary art.
+Poethead is one of only two Irish publishing platforms that host indices centered on women’s literary art.
 Irish women’s poetry has been continuously neglected and canonically ignored.
-The site enhances the visibility and searchability of Irish and international women poets.
+This site enhances the visibility and searchability of Irish and international women poets.
 There are two indices built into the site dedicated to increasing the visibility of women poets: an Index Of Women Poets is devoted to women poets from many countries.
 While Contemporary Irish Women Poets represents an ongoing attempt to index contemporary women poets from Ireland.
 Billy Mills’ site Elliptical Movements carries an Irish Women Poets Category which is concerned in publishing the work of some earlier Irish women poets.

 The editors’ categories on the Poethead blog are relatively new and include references to the funding and editing of women editors and translators.
 My posts and articles are about the women editors who have brought such writers as Simone Weil, Julian of Norwich, Dante and others to a contemporary audience.
 The list of women editors mentioned in the blog includes Eavan Boland, Cate Marvin, Marion Glasscoe, Dorothy L. Sayers and Joan Dargan, to name but a few.